-COUN 5373 Psychopathology & Treatment Plan in Counseling
+COUN 5373 School Counseling Psychopathology & Treatment Planning

-This course offers a study of the principles of understanding dysfuntion in human behavior and social disorganization.
+This course offers a study of the principles of understanding dysfunction in human behavior and social disorganization.
 Included in this course is an exploration of etiology, classification, differential diagnosis, and prognosis issues surrounding the full spectrum of mental health disorders in a culturally diverse society.
-Also, included is an overview of record keeping and treatment planning strategies required of today's mental health marketplace.
+Also, included is an overview of treatment planning strategies.
+The course curriculum is designed to aid School Counselors in understanding student diagnoses and the ways in which a diagnosis can potentially impact a student's social/emotional development and academic success.